 Migration is a way of life in Tlapa, the municipal seat of Guerrero’s mountain region.
 Those who can afford it or have relatives who can lend them the money, make the perilous journey to the United States.
 Tlapa’s main streets are lined with New York–style pizzerias, money exchange centers, and stores advertising “American merchandise” like Air Jordans and Adidas t-shirts funded by the money migrants send home.
 In this largely indigenous region, remittances build the two- or three-story cinder block houses, and the flow of cash keeps the local economy—in which opportunities for paid labor are few and wages are low—moving.
 While migrant labor is not sufficient to break cycles of poverty, it is a lifeline.

 Mexican migrants have sent home a record amount of money in remittances this year, despite the global pandemic.
-The figures have surpassed experts’ expectations: From January to September, they broke a record at nearly $30 million, a 10 percent increase from the same period last year.
+The figures have surpassed experts’ expectations: From January to September, they broke a record at nearly $30 billion, a 10 percent increase from the same period last year.
 Remittances make up one of Mexico’s main sources of foreign-source income, surpassing that of oil exports and direct foreign investment in 2019.
 In 2017, there were about 12.8 million Mexican migrants in the US, according to a study by the BBVA foundation.
 Guerrero ranks within the ten top states fueling migration to the US, and almost half of all remittances sent to Mexico in 2018 were received by 7 states, including Guerrero.
 Despite expelling so many, the majority in the mountain region migrate internally within Mexico.
 Poverty is so stark in the mountains that most people can’t afford a smuggler for the journey north, especially as the cost has skyrocketed in recent years.
 According to the most recent government estimates, 70 percent of Guerrero’s population lives in poverty, 30 percent of them in extreme poverty.
 The gaps and deficiencies people in Guerrero live with tell their own striking story: 20 percent of households lack a toilet, 38 percent lack running water, 46 percent can’t access health services.
 President Andres Manuel Lopez Obrador calls migrants “living heroes” keeping regions like Guerrero afloat, and often thanks them for their help in developing Mexico, but like his predecessors, his government doesn’t publicly recognize its own failure in supporting the millions of families who see migration as their best option for survival.

 For her family, making money has always been a kind of suffering, Emilia told us under the shade of a large guaje tree outside her house.
 Emilia lives with her five children and three grandchildren in an old two-bedroom house, while the two-floor cinder block structure she began building with Jaime’s remittances remains unfinished.
 Jaime worked 12 hours a day, seven days a week in the United States to cover his family’s basic expenses.
 While he was away, his daughters practically grew up without him.
 Emilia also spent a few years in New York and left their four daughters with their grandmother while she was away—she always dreamt of migrating but never imagined how difficult it would be.
 “Without an education you get paid very little,” she said reminiscing upon those years, which is why both she and Jaime wanted their kids to receive an education.
 When she got pregnant with her son, she decided it was time to return.
 Jaime was meant to come with her, but they didn’t have enough money for two tickets.
 The house was meant to be the reward of all these years of labor—“a house for everyone,” as Emilia calls it—but construction was put on hold for lack of funds, despite the loans both Emilia and Jaime had to take out to build it.
 The house was supposed to have a room at the front to set up a shop, but saving enough to finish construction, on Jaime’s salary, was impossible.
 He used to send between $200 and $300 every month to cover expenses for his children, two of whom are single moms with young children.